Makur Maker: Recruiting

 Maker was a consensus five-star recruit and one of the top centers in the 2020 recruiting class, according to major recruiting services.
 On 3 July 2020, he committed to play college basketball for Howard over offers from UCLA, Kentucky and Memphis.
 He became the highest-ranked recruit to commit to a historically black college or university (HBCU) in the modern recruiting era.
 Maker made the decision in part to encourage future prospects to play for HBCU programs.

 College career

 After playing in Howard's first two games, Maker was ruled out indefinitely on 28 November 2020, due to a groin injury suffered in preseason practice.

 Professional career

-Sydney Kings (2021–2022)

 On 21 August 2021, Maker signed with the Sydney Kings of the National Basketball League (NBL) on a Next Stars contract.

 After going undrafted in the 2022 NBA draft, Maker joined the Chicago Bulls for the 2022 NBA Summer League.

-Capital City Go-Go (2022–present)

-On August 10, 2022, Maker signed an Exhibit 10 contract with the Washington Wizards.
-He was then later waived on October 12, 2022.
-On November 4, 2022, Maker was named to the opening night roster for the Capital City Go-Go.
+On 10 August 2022, Maker signed with the Washington Wizards, but was later waived on 12 October.
+On 4 November, Maker was named to the opening night roster for the Capital City Go-Go.

+In the summer of 2023, Maker played for the Liaoning Arctic Wolves of the National Basketball League.
+Maker averaged 28.1 points, 11.2 rebounds in 32.8 minutes.

+On 1 October 2023, Maker signed with the Toronto Raptors, but was waived on October 20.
+Ten days later, he joined Raptors 905.

+On 9 September 2024, Maker signed with Al-Ittihad Jeddah of the Saudi Basketball League.

+In September 2025, he played with Libyan club Al Ahli Tripoli at the 2025 FIBA Intercontinental Cup, where the team won a bronze medal, becoming the first African team in history to finish on the podium.